nygenome/Conpair/README.md

 # Manual

 **Setting environmental variables:**
-To use ConPair you need to set 2 environmental variables (e.g. by adding following lines to your .bashrc file):
+To use Conpair you need to set 2 environmental variables and a PYTHONPATH variable (e.g. by adding following lines to your .bashrc file):
 ```
 export CONPAIR_DIR=/your/path/to/CONPAIR
 export GATK_JAR=/your/path/to/GenomeAnalysisTK.jar

+export PYTHONPATH=${PYTHONPATH}:/your/path/to/CONPAIR/modules/
 ```
 <br/>
 **Most common usage:**